Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/servos.md

 - error: Number of position values away from the inputted position value that the servo can be for the function to end.
 Default is 100.

 Outputs:

-- Returns false if the inputted position value is not between 0 and 4095.

 ## Speed Control